 As a rule of thumb, your solar panels will generate electricity for an average of four hours per day on an annual basis.
 A solar charge controller protects the batteries from being overcharged by disconnecting the solar power feed when it senses that they are fully charged.
 The control reconnects the system when your battery levels have dropped enough to accept more current.

-Your batteries store electricity as DC (direct current) power, which can handle many tasks, such as keeping the lights, running the ventilation fans, and recharging your USB-powered electronic devices.
+Your batteries store electricity as DC (direct current) power, which can handle many tasks, such as keeping the lights on, running the ventilation fans, and recharging your USB-powered electronic devices.
 For bigger chores — running the air conditioning, or using appliances with motors and heating elements, for example — you need AC (alternating current) power.
 Fortunately, your Airstream’s power inverter can convert the batteries’ DC to AC to run the AC outlets in your Airstream.

 If you plan to boondock, it’s imperative to know how much electricity you need to adventure as you wish and how much of that juice your Airstream’s solar power system can deliver.
 That information can be gathered through an energy audit.
 Simply list all the systems and electric items (TV, sound system, et cetera) you want to be able to use while off-grid and add up the watts those things consume per hour.
 You can use that data to determine how much solar output and how many batteries you need to power your untethered adventures.